These early Black Friday deals are available now at Amazon

 -

-reading•Amazon Black Friday deals for 2019: Fire tablets, Airpods and Kindle e-readers now, more coming soon
+reading•Black Friday deals at Amazon 2019: Kindle, Airpods, Fire Tablets and more

 -